I hope you enjoy this blog post.

-Selling for an incredible $267 203 at auction in 2014, the Paul Newman-owned Daytona proved itself to be as expensive as it is appealing.
-The watch is referenced as 6565, and it’s thought that only 22 versions of this incredibly rare Rolex exist to this day, further adding to the appeal of its specialised design.
+Selling for an incredible $267 203 at auction in 2014, the Paul Newman-owned Daytona proved itself to be one of the most expensive Rolex watches in the world.
+The watch is referenced as 6565, and it’s thought that only 22 versions of this incredibly rare Rolex exist to this day, further adding to the appeal of its specialized design.

 8. Rolex Pearlmaster in Platinum Diamond

 Diamonds have always been considered the ultimate in luxury – and the Rolex Pearlmaster in Platinum Diamond is no exception to that rule, representing one of the most expensive Rolex watches in the world, ever sold as of 2023.